 The best way to order PSL is a grande cup with two shots of blonde espresso and whole milk for a creamy texture.
-I prefer to keep the whipped cream and spice toppings as standard.
+I prefer to keep the whipped cream and the pumpkin pie spice toppings as standard.

-Soy milk also pairs perfectly with the pumpkin spice sauce so soy milk is my go-to alternative when in the mood for a non-dairy option.
-Starbucks soy milk is slightly vanilla-flavored.
-Almond milk is a popular alternative for soya intolerant people who want plant milk in their PSL.
+Soy milk also pairs perfectly with the pumpkin spice sauce.
+Soy milk is my go-to alternative when in the mood for a non-dairy option.
+Starbucks soy milk has a mild vanilla flavor.

 2. Pumpkin Spice White Mocha

-Imagine adding the festive touch to the already indulgent white chocolate mocha and you have yourself the ultimate holiday treat.
+Imagine adding the festive touch to the already indulgent white chocolate mocha.
+This gives you the ultimate holiday treat.

 3. Pumpkin Spice Machiatto

-A cool way to spice up your favorite caramel macchiato during fall is by swapping the usual vanilla syrup with pumpkin spice sauce for that much-desired pumpkin spice flavor.
-Top the drink with some fall spices for some fresh autumnal aroma and you may also have it drizzled with caramel sauce.
+The best way to spice up your favorite caramel macchiato with the fall vibes is by swapping vanilla syrup with pumpkin spice sauce for that much-desired pumpkin spice flavor.
+Top the drink with the fall spices for some fresh autumnal aroma.
+You may also have it drizzled with caramel sauce.

-Whether you go for a hot or iced macchiato, the pumpkin spice customization option provides a superb opportunity to add holiday flavors to your favorite drink.
+Whether you go for a hot or iced macchiato, adding pumpkin spice to it provides a superb opportunity to add holiday flavors to your favorite beverage.

 4. Pumpkin Spice Hot Chocolate